 The simple dressing goes so well with so many different fruits so that gives you endless possibilities to customize to your liking or maybe to follow the seasons.
 I like to choose a “base fruit” or two of something that’s plentiful and inexpensive and a little bulky to fill out the salad, maybe grapes and/or bananas, a melon, apples or pineapple depending on the time of year.

 Then I’ll choose additional fruits that are gorgeous and seasonal.
 Maybe strawberries or melons in the spring, peaches, nectarines, berries in the summer, and when autumn rolls around, blueberries, pears, and so on.
-Winter always seems the time for the more tropical fruits, although the fruit salad shown was made before Christmas and chose to add in some red and green!
-The pomegranate seeds, I swear, just made the salad!
+Winter always seems the time for the more tropical fruits, although the fruit salad shown was made before Christmas and I chose to add in some red and green!
+The pomegranate seeds, I swear, just made the salad and the green came from kiwi!

 Making Citrus Vanilla Fruit Salad: